| | Vol. 23 No. 3

 Sallie Mae, one of the biggest lenders, told colleges across

+the nation.
 Fortunately, the Times reported that the fall enrollment

 went forward without many student financial aid problems.
 Federal